 How to Find Beatty Spring

 Beatty Spring is located off to the right, just after the trail from the campsites crosses the creek and just before the trail heads uphill towards the junction with the Hop Valley trail.
-Where, exactly, you cross the creek will vary but once you do, turn right and follow the trail just behind this big, flat, red sandstone rock.
+Where, exactly, you choose to cross the creek will vary, but once you do, turn right and follow the trail just behind this big, flat, red sandstone rock.

 You’ll find Beatty Spring flowing out the hillside to the left, near the base of a tree.
 Be sure to collect water from this area where the spring emerges and not where it flows down to meet La Verkin Creek.
 The spring is unmarked, but there is nothing else in the area to confuse it with.
 Water flowing out of the hillside?
 That means you’re in the right spot.